Salebarn/awesome-electron/readme.md

 [<img src="https://rawgit.com/sindresorhus/awesome-electron/master/electron-logo.svg" align="right" width="100">](http://electron.atom.io)

-> This repo is about SHARING EXCHANGES or messaging frameworks for sharing based on Electron ... it was forked from the [Awesome Electron repo](https://github.com/sindresorhus/awesome-electron) of useful resources for creating apps with [Electron](http://electron.atom.io) ... please, please visit, read, contribute and celebrate the work of the [Awesome Electron repo](https://github.com/sindresorhus/awesome-electron) -- you might also like [awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs).
+> This repo is about SHARING EXCHANGES or messaging frameworks for sharing based on Electron ... it was forked from the [Awesome Electron repo](https://github.com/sindresorhus/awesome-electron) of useful resources for creating apps with [Electron](http://electron.atom.io) ... please, please visit, read, contribute and celebrate the work of the [Awesome Electron repo](https://github.com/sindresorhus/awesome-electron) -- and, if you want to dig a bit deeper into the technology, I would bet that you will also like [Sindresorus's Awesome NodeJS](https://github.com/sindresorhus/awesome-nodejs).

 ## Contents